SmartToolFactory/Compose-Extended-Colors/README.md

 }
 ```

-that returns list of colors or
+ or to get Map with tone keys

 ```kotlin
 fun getColorTonesMap(color: Color): Map<Int, Color> {